Let the train take the strain! All aboard to enjoy one of the best train journeys in Cornwall - The Scenic Tamar Valley Line.

 A little further on, the train might pick up some speed along a half mile embankment at the water’s edge known as the Tamerton Flat.

 Enjoy spectacular views of Brunel’s Royal Albert Bridge

 Finally after a delightful 45-minute trip, your train will arrive at Plymouth Station.

-Once there, take a short walk into the town centre and to a bit of shopping or wander down to the Barbican to see the Mayflower Steps.
+Take a short walk into the town centre and to a bit of shopping, or wander down to the Barbican to see the Mayflower Steps.

-Stop by The Box, Plymouth’s newest museum and art gallery, an ecclectic mix of maritime history and art.
+Stop by The Box, Plymouth’s newest museum and art gallery, a mix of maritime history and art.
 Plymouth has so much to offer, you will be spoilt for choice!